Ibusuki beach

 Infrastructure

-• You can sit directly on the sand under the open sky, renting an umbrella to protect yourself from the sun and a towel to wrap your head.
-Also, there are separate pavilions without floors on the shore, where the most comfortable conditions for relaxing in the sand are created, and vacationers are provided with yukatas and towels.
+• Visitors can lounge directly on the sand under the open sky, with the option to rent an umbrella for sun protection and a towel for head coverage.
+Additionally, there are unique, floorless pavilions along the shore, providing optimal conditions for relaxation in the sand, complete with yukatas and towels for guests.

-• After taking a shower, you can complete the complex of beach spa treatments with immersion in onsen, the hot springs.
+• Following a refreshing shower, guests can indulge in a full suite of beach spa treatments, culminating in a soak in the onsen, the rejuvenating hot springs.

-Most hotels are located on the northern edge of the beach.
-You can stay at a comfortable four-star hotel Kyukamura Ibusuki or at a more budget-friendly three-star hotel Ibusuki Seaside.
-For those who seek luxurious life, the best option is Hakusuikan, five-star hotel just few steps from the beach.
-There is a campsite for the most budget accommodation on the beach.
+Most hotels are situated on the northern fringe of the beach.
+Accommodations range from the comfortable four-star Kyukamura Ibusuki to the more economical three-star Ibusuki Seaside.
+For those in pursuit of opulence, the premier choice is the five-star Hakusuikan, situated mere steps from the beach.
+Additionally, a campsite is available for the most budget-conscious travelers.

 Weather in Ibusuki